JuanBorracho/personal-portfolio-2022/README.md

 I also chose to write my own custom breakpoints which were based on the point at which my particular design broke, rather than using arbitary values for phone, tablet and desktop.

 I needed to keep in mind that the order of the media queries is important due to the cascading nature of CSS.

+One thing I have not done in this project is create responsive images.
+I am aware, for example, that you can use the `srcset` attribute to render different versions of the same image depending on the screen resolution the user is viewing on.
+If it was a retina screen, it would be 2x the size.

 ## Gulp